AJTECH001/ProofMint-FC/README.md

 - Examine the smart contract code
 - Test the demo flows

-## 🏆 Built for Filecoin OC Wave 2

-This MVP demonstrates the power of Filecoin Onchain Cloud for real-world applications, showing how decentralized storage can revolutionize traditional business processes while creating transparency in sustainability efforts.

 **Ready to mint the future of digital receipts?
 Let's build sustainable commerce together! 🌱**